Choosing Tunes for Contra Dance Medleys

 From Phil and Vivian Williams: Arranging a medley so one tune flows from another and each successive tune augments the mood of the dance is a real art.
 Tune changes with impact can include switching from a jig to a reel, going from a "notey" tune to a simpler one with lots of drive, switching mode (major to minor, minor to major), or switching keys.

 Choose tunes with phrasing that closely matches the dance.
-What type of melody work with what figures?
-Make note when a tune when well with a given dance or figure Know how long it takes to do a figure and what music works best
+What type of melody works with what figures?
+Match the figure with both the choice of tune and the style of playing it.
+Make note when a tune works well with a given dance or figure.
+Know how long it takes to do a figure and what music works best.
+Playing to the figures can also cue the dancers when the caller stops calling.

-A typical figure takes up 4, 8 or 16 beats of music.
-One time through a dance and the tune will take 64 beats.
+A typical figure takes up 8 beats of music, but figures of 4 or 16 are also used.
+One time through a dance and the tune will take 32 measure (64 beats).

-Some figures use the last step to move or prepare for the next figure.
+Some contra dance figures use the last step to move or prepare for the next figure.
 For example, an 8-beat figure may use 7 steps to do the movement, and 1 beat to move or prepare for the next.
+See also What is phrasing in contra dance? by Jeff Kaufman

 balance 4 beats

-balance & swing from 4 to 12 beats; Use a tune with accents (or chords) at the point where a balance occurs, it's nice to have a quarter note figure in a jig or a heavy accent in a reel
+balance & swing from 4 to 12 beats; use a tune with accents, chords, or a high or long note at the point where a balance occurs, it's nice to have a quarter note figure in a jig or a heavy accent in a reel

 circle right or left 8 beats